colinwilson/lotusdocs.dev/content/docs/guides/shortcodes/tables.md

 ## Shortcode Tables

 The the table shortcode allows you to implement a number of Bootstrap's table styling classes.
-The `table` shortcode without any options will render a basic bordered table:
+The `table` shortcode without any options will render a basic bordered table with a borderless floating table head:

 ```go
 {{</* table >}}